Kingdom Hearts Birth by Sleep: Setting

 Birth by Sleep is a prequel set ten years prior to the first Kingdom Hearts game.
-Like the other games in the series, the player progresses through a collection of various worlds, based on various locales from the Disney animated features canon: Dwarf Woodlands from Snow White and the Seven Dwarfs, Enchanted Dominion from Sleeping Beauty, Castle of Dreams from Cinderella, Olympus Coliseum from Hercules, Deep Space from Lilo & Stitch, Neverland from Peter Pan and Mysterious Tower from Fantasia.
-The game also features various new worlds specially created for the series by Square Enix such as the Land of Departure and Radiant Garden.
-Disney Town, which is the town that surrounds the castle grounds of Disney Castle, serves as the game's minigame world.
-Worlds such as Destiny Islands and Castle Oblivion also appear in the form of cutscenes, while the 100 Acre Wood from the Winnie the Pooh franchise, which had appeared in most other games of the series, only appears as a Command Board in Birth by Sleep.
-The staff first chose the worlds based on the game's scenario, leading to the inclusion of Princesses' worlds.
-They then added the worlds of Neverland and Deep Space to add variety to the game, while Olympus Coliseum was selected to reflect the game's earlier setting compared to the original Kingdom Hearts.
+Like other games in the series, the player progresses through a collection of various worlds, based on various locales from the Disney animated features canon: Dwarf Woodlands (Snow White and the Seven Dwarfs), Enchanted Dominion (Sleeping Beauty), Castle of Dreams (Cinderella), Olympus Coliseum (Hercules), Deep Space (Lilo & Stitch), Neverland (Peter Pan), and Mysterious Tower (Fantasia).
+The game also features various new worlds specially created for the series by Square Enix, such as the Land of Departure and Radiant Garden.
+Disney Town, the town surrounding the castle grounds of Disney Castle, serves as the game's minigame world.
+Worlds such as Destiny Islands and Castle Oblivion appear in cutscenes, while the Hundred Acre Wood from the Winnie the Pooh franchise appears as a Command Board.
+The staff first chose the worlds based on the game's scenario, leading to the inclusion of the Princesses' worlds.
+Neverland and Deep Space were included to add variety to the game, while Olympus Coliseum was selected to reflect the game's earlier setting compared to the original Kingdom Hearts.